 Note.
-Data from the Shriver project services database (as of 11/12/15).

-^a Litigants who identified as Hispanic/Latino and any other race/ethnicity are included in the Hispanic/Latino row.
+Data from the Shriver project services database (as of 11/12/15). a Litigants who identified as Hispanic/Latino and any other

-Thirteen percent of Shriver clients received CalFresh benefits.21 The median monthly household income was \$900 (mean = \$1,107), which is far below the 2014 income threshold of \$2,613 for a family of at least two.
+Thirteen percent of Shriver clients received CalFresh benefits.
+The median monthly household income was \$900 (mean = \$1,107), which is far below the 2014 income threshold of \$2,613 for a family of at least two.
 Information about the opposing party's income was not available.
 Table C11 details the household characteristics for Shriver clients served by JDC.